 - Clamp the separatory funnel into a ring stand and allow the solution to separate.
 Remove the clear bottom solution of DCM into a flask once fully separated and discard the top layer.

 - Filter the DCM through cotton and 0.5g of sodium sulfate into a beaker.
 Transfer the contents of the beaker to an appropriately sized conical vial.

 - Rotovap the conical vial until only powder remains.
 Take a small sample of the powder to GC to verify the end product.

 When I conducted the lab, most people ended with a very small amount of caffeine.
-While it may be a method to end with powdered caffeine, it certainly isn't the highest yielding or most efficient method.
+While it may be a method to end with powdered caffeine, it certainly isn't the highest-yielding or most efficient method.
 This doesn't matter for the lab though, since it's really intended to learn basics.
-This includes allowing students to utilize more advanced glassware that are not used in courses such as AP Chemistry (Chem 101 at most colleges) or even Chem 102.
+This includes allowing students to utilize more advanced glassware that is not used in courses such as AP Chemistry (Chem 101 at most colleges) or even Chem 102.
 It also helps the students experience the different reagents used in separation and the basic concepts that can be applied to different scenarios.
 All in all, it was one of the most satisfying labs I've done.